 He dreamt of his mother again.
 She didn’t scream like she did when the men dragged her to his father’s bed.
 She seemed to be smiling, watching him and Anu walking on a path.
 Until he saw Elicia behind him and he dropped Anu’s hand to face Elicia.
 When he got to her, he noticed that she had grown in size, she was no longer the frail thing he walked away from.
 Standing as tall as a giant.
 His mother’s screams reached him in bursts of high pitched wails.
 Anu had slumped on the path, her bump had vanished.

 She woke up to his hand underneath her blouse, fondling her.
 He smelt lovely.
-A strong shower gel scent.
-She felt the softness of jeans against the back of her legs when he pressed his body into her back.
+He’d showered.
+She felt the softness of jeans against the back of her leg when he pressed his body into her back.
 But the rest of him didn’t feel soft.
 A mixture of masculine heat and surprising hardness that took her back to that night in London.
 His lips drew a moan when it merged with the skin of her neck.
 He was back to his fully functioning self.
+It scared her.

 “Idriss,” she moaned.
 “We can’t.
 What will people say?”